“If you don’t take care of your body, where will you live?”

 Subject Leader: Mr C Iddles

-PE Teachers: Mrs Morris, Mr Sapwell & Miss Towson
+PE Teachers: Mrs Morris, Mr Sapwell, Miss Towson & Miss Clements

 Physical Education at St Wilfrid’s requires students to think not only about how they perform with regards to the techniques and tactics they employ, but about how their body works and reacts to exercise.
 What sports might motivate them and will they have the skills and knowledge to continue in a lifelong journey of active participation after their school years?